-Prior to his legal career, Mr. Buchholz worked for three years as the Assistant Senate Clerk in the New Hampshire State Senate and prior to that was Deputy Director of the New Hampshire Senate Democratic Caucus.
+Prior to his legal career, Robert was the Assistant Senate Clerk in the New Hampshire State Senate.
+He also worked as the Deputy Director of a New Hampshire state-level political action committee.

 - Drafting an amicus brief to the United States Supreme Court in a matter involving a challenge to a Massachusetts law implementing a "buffer zone" around abortion clinics.